-CBD is an abbreviation for Cannabidiol (Canna-Bi-Diol).
+CBD is an abbreviation for Cannabidiol (pronounced; Canna-Bi-Diol).
 Cannabidiol is a by-product of the Non-Enzymatic Decarboxylation (non-enzymatic catalyzed release of COOH) of CBDA (Cannabidiolic Acid).

 CBDA-Synthase + CGBA = CBDA